PatricioKobek/PatricioKobek/README.md

 ## My Skills and Previous Experience
-Credit lending and Investing in the Canadian Banking sector (B.Comm acquired 2006) Over a decade of teaching at McGill University (M.A. acquired in 2012, Ph.D in 2020) Data cleaning, validation, and analysis
+Credit lending and Investing in the Canadian Banking sector (B.Comm acquired 2006) Over a decade of teaching at McGill University (M.A. acquired in 2012, PhD in 2020) Data cleaning, validation, and analysis
 Database design and modelling
 Dashboard development and reporting